KaTeX/KaTeX/docs/issues.md

 id: issues
 title: Common Issues
 ---
+- Be sure to include `<!DOCTYPE html>` at the top of your HTML file, as otherwise your browser will render in "[quirks mode](https://developer.mozilla.org/en-US/docs/Web/HTML/Quirks_Mode_and_Standards_Mode)" which can cause KaTeX to sometimes render incorrectly.
+  This header is needed even inside `<iframe>`s
+  (which don't inherit the parent document's doctype).
 - Many Markdown preprocessors, such as the one that Jekyll and GitHub Pages use, have a "smart quotes" feature.
 This changes `'` to `’` which is an issue for math containing primes, e.g. `f'`.
 This can be worked around by defining a